Killing of Fong Lee: Investigation

 Part of the incident was captured by security camera footage at the school, but not the actual shooting.
-The blurry footage captured Lee running away from Andersen, but it was unclear from the footage of if Lee was carrying a gun in his hand as he ran.
-A .380-caliber semi-automatic handgun was found next to Lee's body.
+The blurry footage captured Lee running away from Andersen, but it was unclear from the footage if Lee was carrying a gun in his hand as he ran.
+A .380-caliber, semi-automatic handgun was found next to Lee's body.
 The gun lacked any fingerprints or smudges.

-Family members of Lee disputed the police account and said the Lee was unarmed and questioned if the gun had been planted.
+Family members of Lee disputed the police account and said that Lee was unarmed; they questioned if the gun had been planted.
 On March 30, 2009, police documents suggested the gun had been held in police possession since 2004, when police recovered the weapon after it was reported stolen.
 Lee family attorney Mike Padden stated that the first police officer to arrive after the shooting was Minneapolis police officer Bruce Johnson, who two years before had written up the burglary report on this same gun.
-Minneapolis Police Chief Tim Dolan denied the accusation, and said that the gun recovered next to Lee's body had never been in held police custody.
+Minneapolis Police Chief Tim Dolan denied the accusation, and said that the gun recovered next to Lee's body had never been held in police custody.

 Andersen was placed on administrative leave by the police department, but was reinstated two days after the shooting.
-Minneapolis homicide detectives and an internal police investigation later determined Andersen had acted in accordance with its guidelines.
+Minneapolis homicide detectives and an internal police investigation later determined Andersen had acted in accordance with the department's guidelines.